szulqarnain/szulqarnain/README.md

 ---

-## 🧠 What I'm Working On

-- Building **AI-powered web apps** with model selection features and data-driven UX.
-- Developing **Web3 dApps** with token-based systems, smart contracts, and blockchain integrations.
-- Creating **developer tools** like browser extensions, Figma plugins, and real-time dashboards.
-- Mentoring developers and sharing daily tips on JavaScript, TypeScript, and performance optimization.

----

 ## 🌐 Let's Connect

 I'd love to connect, collaborate, or just chat about tech.
 Reach out through any of the platforms below: